bijeshos/go-cli-examples/README.md

-# go-cli-demo
+# Go CLI Examples
-An example CLI implementation using Go
+A set of CLI implementations using Go

 ** work in progress **